adrialemany/g1man/mujoco/README.md

 Here is provided a complete environment for simulating the Unitree G1 humanoid robot using MuJoCo and the Unitree SDK2.
 It integrates a Reinforcement Learning model for stable locomotion and a vision server for real-time camera feedback.

 ## File Structure
 - run_sim_ai_g1.py: The entry point script.
-It initializes the DDS communication on Domain 1 and launches the physical simulation and the AI controller simultaneously using subprocess management.
+It initializes the DDS communication on Domain 1, launches the physical simulation and the AI controller simultaneously using subprocess management and waits for arm controls and movement speed.
 ![Mujoco Simulation with fastsac](../assets/robot_mujoco.png)
 - fastsac_g1_29dof.onnx: The pre-trained neural network model for G1 locomotion (29 degrees of freedom).
 - vision.py: A ZMQ-based client designed to receive and display the torso-mounted RealSense camera stream.